NeNeppie/LightsCameraAction/README.md

 ## Installation & Useage

 In-game, open the Dalamud plugin installer by typing `/xlplugins` and look for the plugin there.

-Note that for the time being you must opt-in to testing builds to install the plugin.
-To do this, type `/xlsettings` and navigate to the Experimental tab.
+For experimental testing builds, type `/xlsettings` and navigate to the Experimental tab.
+You can then opt-in to testing builds.
+From there, navigate back to the plugin installer, right click the plugin, and select "Receive plugin testing versions".

 You can type `/lca` to bring up the plugin window.
 You can also configure the plugin to automatically open whenever you enter GPose, or upon startup, via the Settings tab.